Fire and rescue services

 More information:

 Criminals often seek details of 'safe' bank accounts overseas, such as yours.
 They claim they will transfer large sums of money into the account.
-Victims believe they will get a donation or a percentage of the amount involved.
+Victims believe they will get a percentage of the amount involved.

 Be aware of other scams where criminals: